• Fact Checked

 Managing Stress and Emotional Eating

-Chronic stress is one of the biggest hidden barriers to weight management.
+Chronic stress is one of the biggest hidden barriers to weight management17.
 Excess cortisol can increase belly fat, worsen insulin resistance, and heighten cravings for sugary comfort foods.
 Daily practices like journaling, meditation, deep breathing, mindfulness, or simply spending a few quiet minutes outside help lower cortisol levels and calm your nervous system, helping your body heal.

 Emotional eating is common among women with PCOS—and it's completely understandable!
 The first step to breaking the cycle is awareness: pause before reaching for food and ask yourself what you're really feeling, whether that's stress, fatigue, boredom, or frustration.